2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Counsel at Mayer Brown LLP

-Eric is Counsel at Mayer Brown LLP, focusing on e-discovery, information governance, and data privacy.
-He has extensive experience advising clients on complex litigation matters and regulatory investigations.
-Eric is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications on e-discovery best practices.
+Eric is Counsel at Mayer Brown LLP, where he focuses on e-discovery and information governance.
+He has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Eric is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Gail Gottehrer